bianchi-ed/discord.js-bot-model/README.md

 ```bash
 $ npm install axios
 ```

+### Discord Application
+The first step to set up the Bot is to create a Discord Application, if you already have a Discord Application created you can skip this sub-topic.

+In case you dont know how to create a Discord Application, I recommend reading this step of official Discord.js Guide: [Building your first Discord app](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).

 ## config.json
 Config.json is used to store data that you probably would not like to share.